Drums & Demonstrations |

 where one knows when the other is going to act, usually through eye contact.

-Bloco Southgate drummers who play for a puppet show at School of the America's Watch demonstrations in Columbus, GA
+Bloco Southgate drummers who play for annual puppet show at School of the America's Watch demonstrations in Columbus, GA & Nogales, SON

 The Three Rules